EIvimeyCook/shinyDigitise/README.md

 df<-shinyDigitise(Folder where your images are located)

-*To view the extracted data just simply call the object you've created or view the resulting .csv file.*
+*To view the extracted data just simply call the object you've created or view the resulting .csv file (which will be saved into the same folder as the images).*